flyve-mdm/doc/source/getting-started/index.rst

 In order to add the devices to your fleet, you must invite the owner of the device to enroll by sending him an email.

-Go to the Invitations section, click on the "+" button and write the email of the user whose device you'll control.
+* Go to the Invitations section
+* Click on the "+" button
+* Write the email of the user whose device you'll control
+* Click on Add

 Automatically it will appear to you on the *Pending Invitations* until the user enrolls the device.